Where can I get Naloxone?

 Types of Naloxone

-All types of naloxone kits come with two doses.
-Store naloxone at room temperature and dispose of properly when expired.
-All types of naloxone are equal in effectiveness, but vary in ease of use and price.
+All naloxone kits come with two doses.
+Store naloxone at room temperature and dispose of it properly when it expires.
+All forms of naloxone are equally effective, but they differ in ease of use and cost.

 Where can I find out more about opioids?